Easter Rice Krispie Treats with Peeps

 You can also give the paper a spritz with nonstick cooking spray to ensure your treats will remove easily.
 Set aside.

-Measure out the cereal into a large bowl, and set aside.
+Measure the cereal into a large bowl, and set aside.
 We won’t be mixing these in this bowl, but having this measured out before our Peeps-butter mixture is melty is important.

 Chop the extra Peeps.
 We want these to be bite-sized, so they can be stirred into the treats and be scattered throughout.
 They are sticky, so work slowly.
 Set aside.